discord-php/DiscordPHP/README.md

 ]);
 ```

-For Redis/Memcached by default the cache key is prefixed "react:cache" so you can get the data as: `dphp:cache:User:115233618997149700`.
-And the separator used will be colon `:` instead of dot `.`
+By default the cache key is prefixed `react:cache:`, in example above the prefix is set to `dphp:` so you can get the data as: `dphp:User:115233618997149700`.

-You do not need to write the prefix if accessing from the Bot code, just `User.115233618997149700`.
-The repository prefix can be retrieved from the repository which in the case above `$discord->users->cache->getPrefix()` would return `User.`, where `User` is the name of the `Part` class.

 ## Before you start